cgibsonmm/finding-solutions/README.md

 <b>Check the Weekly Recap for the links of all of the lessons, practices and homework assignments.</b>

-### STEP 2: Check with your neighbor
+### STEP 2: Check with your partner

 ![](https://media.giphy.com/media/l3q2XTm3SOFLgtx8k/giphy.gif)

-**During lessons:** you want to be respectful of your neighbor and their process of learning.
+**During lessons:** you want to be respectful of your partner and their process of learning.
 So if it's a quick "I just lost a step and can you tell me what I missed", go for it.
 Otherwise, it's better to go to Step 3

 **During practice assignments:** unless it's a pair programming/group assignment it's better to go to Step 4